How to Minimise Tax Liability from a Settlement Agreement

 The structure of your settlement agreement is important so that you can minimise the tax liabilities you face and an Employment Law Solicitor who has experience in negotiating and reviewing settlement agreements, can help you to clarify some of the points in the agreement and offer advice on how the agreement could be structured to reduce your tax liabilities.

 After receiving our strategic advice on your options, you may decide that you want us to try and negotiate a better offer from your employer.
-We can do this for you for a fixed fee of £360 including VAT (payable by you).

 Once we have provided you with a written quote for the agreed work to be done, that price will not change.